great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/migration_guide.md

 **stores**: This is a dictionary of store names to configuration.
 In V0 the keys names were configurable.
 In V1, there is a fixed set of keys.
 These V1 keys are:

-> **expectations_store**: The configuration of the expectations store.
+> **expectations_store**: The configuration of the Expectations store.
 The value here is unchanged from the value that was stored with the key that was configured in the top-level variable **expectations_store_name**.

 > **validation_results_store**: The configuration to the validation results store.
 The value here is slightly changed from the value that was stored with the key that was configured in the top-level variable  validations_store_name.
 The value change is ValidationsStore is now ValidationResultsStore.